UbiCastTeam/jsu/README.md

 Please use `eslint` to clean the code using the guidelines specified in the `.eslintrc.json` file.

+Use the `make lint` command to check your code before pushing it.

 ## History

 This project is a refactoring of utils.js: